demisto/content-docs/docs/concepts/dev-setup.md

 ---

 :::note
-This article is brief: please refer to the end-to-end [Tutorial](../tutorials/tut-setup-dev) for more details.
+This article summarize the steps from the end-to-end [Setup Tutorial](../tutorials/tut-setup-dev): for more details please refer to it.
 :::

 Before you read this make sure you read the [Getting Started Guide](getting-started-guide) and the [Development Requirements](dev-requirements) doc.